How to convert PDF to Word on Mac in 2023

 - Click on the cog symbol at the top right in Google Drive and choose Settings

-- In the General tab, check the box in "Convert uploads" that states "Convert uploaded files to Google Docs editor format"
+- In the General tab, check the box in "Uploads" that states "Convert uploaded files to Google Docs editor format"

 - Find the desired PDF file within Google Docs and right-click on it.